 Some of the DNS records are correlated to the mailing and it will affect the spam filtering activity too.
 In this article, I am discussing some of the DNS records correlated to spamfiltering.
-SPF, rDNS, DKIM and DMARC are the important dns records which are affecting spam filtering.
+SPF, rDNS, DKIM and DMARC are the important dns records that are affecting spam filtering.
 Without proper setting of these records may cause detecting your mail as spam.
-For the smooth delivery of the mails, these dns records should be configured correctly.
+For the smooth delivery of the mails, these DNS records should be configured correctly.

 How email works ?